Lyme Borreliosis

 3. Late localized infection (stage 3) may develop weeks to months after exposure:

 1) Arthritis: Most frequently involves one large joint (knee (90%), ankle, elbow), although sometimes several joints may be affected.
-Typically no severe systemic inflammatory reaction is present in spite of a major joint effusion.
-Recurrent flares lasting several days to weeks may occur; their frequency and severity diminishes over time.
+Typically no severe systemic inflammatory reaction is present despite a major joint effusion.
+Recurrent flares lasting several days to weeks may occur; their frequency and severity diminish over time.
 Early flares may respond to a repeat course of antibiotics.
 Late flares may be antibiotic resistant (inflammatory rather than infectious) and may require anti-inflammatory therapy.
 Patients with HLA-DRB1 are more prone to develop a chronic inflammatory arthritis even after successful treatment for Lyme disease.

 2) Chronic neuroborreliosis (very rare): Radiculitis and peripheral neuritis, peripheral polyneuropathy, chronic encephalomyelitis.